-Unlike other brands like Brita and Great Value, when it comes to ZeroWater it can and will remove all of the fluoride found in your water.
+Unlike other brands like Brita, Waterdrop and Aquagear – when it comes to ZeroWater it can and will remove fluoride found in your water.

-A great first step when you consider this will also help you reduce your total fluoride intake by reducing how much fluoride you consume alongside other sources:
+A great first step when you consider this will also help you reduce your total fluoride intake by reducing how much fluoride you consume alongside other sources (tea, coffee, etc.).

 So I’d strongly recommend you don’t go with ZeroWater and instead go with any of the other 3 filters I recommend in my article on the best fluoride water filters (link to article).
 And if you’re unsure which filter to choose, the article will also help you decide.

 Anyways, there you have it, the truth about fluoride in regards to ZeroWater.